-Airstrikes knock out hospitals in rebel-held Aleppo
+Syria: Airstrikes knock out Aleppo hospitals

 Syrian government aircraft resumed airstrikes Tuesday in Aleppo after a relative lull of three weeks.

-The Syrian Observatory for Human Rights said Friday that more than 1,000 people have died in airstrikes and shelling across Aleppo and surrounding areas since a short-lived US and Russian-brokered ceasefire broke down on September 19.
+The Syrian Observatory for Human Rights said Friday that more than 1,000 people have died in airstrikes and shelling across Aleppo and surrounding areas since a short-lived US- and Russian-brokered ceasefire broke down September 19.

-Syria's grinding five-year conflict has devastated the city, divided between government-controlled areas in the west and rebel positions in the east.
+Syria's grinding five-year conflict has devastated Aleppo, divided between government-controlled areas in the west and rebel positions in the east.

-Moscow has sought to distance itself from the latest blitz, with Deputy Foreign Minister Sergey Ryabkov saying this week that the Russian air force had not carried out the Aleppo strikes, according to state-run news agency Tass.
+Moscow has sought to distance itself from the latest blitz, with Deputy Foreign Minister Sergey Ryabkov saying this week that the Russian air force had not carried out the Aleppo strikes, according to state-run Russian news agency Tass.